BrunoMSPais/BrunoMSPais/README.md

 - email: bpais@outlook.pt
 - LinkedIn: https://www.linkedin.com/in/bruno-pais-webdev/

-⚡ Fun fact: Currently working as a bus driver

 <!--
 **BrunoMSPais/BrunoMSPais** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.